-a) Response to methodology questions
+Response to methodology questions

 To date the Inspectorate has been largely reactive and passive in the way it has acquired information at both national and local levels (with the notable excellent exception of the "Public perceptions of fire and rescue services in England" report commissioned in 2018).
-It needs to be more pro-active innovative and individually and collectively responsible for improving data and information available.
+It needs to be more pro-active innovative and individually and collectively responsible for improving data and information available at both the local and national levels.

-It needs to work much more pro-actively and collectively with other publically funded stakeholders to share and develop data and information that has been collected or developed with the assistance of public funds.
+The inspectorate should work much more pro-actively and collectively with other publicly funded stakeholders to share and develop data and information that has been collected or developed with the assistance of public funds.
 This should preferably form a co-ordinated programme of initiatives agreed across the sector and supported accordingly.